loganheffernan2/thesis-blank/blog/sally-thurer.md

 A lot of the Silicon Valley branding—I think I probably gave you guys a reading, I just gave it to my seniors—uses baby-talk and cartoons to sell itself. <span class="contentNote">(21)</span> It’s infantilizing.
 It’s really about not treating people like adults who can take care of themselves and making them dependent on these apps and services in order to even eat dinner, you know?
 That branding is dark because it’s promoting a certain powerless-ness, a dependence.
 It’s celebrating it.

 I think it’s possible to just make coffee look delicious.
 In a very fundamental way, a lot of the work I’ve done in my career is about, “How do we make the coffee look delicious?”
 I would love to see more advertising like that.
 I miss advertising that really works.
 I constantly go back to Coca-Cola ads—Diet Coke, particularly.
 Coca-Cola will make ads where the Coke looks delicious <span class="contentNote">(22)</span>; it's splashing all around, and there are bubbles everywhere <span class="contentNote">(23)</span>, and there are beautiful young teens on roller skates at sunset.
 And I’m like, “I want to be a beautiful young teen drinking Coke on the beach!”
 It’s working in a really visual way, a really fantasy-like and imaginative way.
-(The Parachute[hibernating campaign](https://musebycl.io/advertising/parachute-bedding-brand-reminds-us-were-all-just-animals-who-want-snuggle)is also perfect.)
-I hate the Casper mattress ads that are like, “I’m Dracula on a mattress!”
+(The Parachute hibernating campaigns are also perfect. <span class="contentNote">(24)</span>) I hate the Casper mattress ads that are like, “I’m Dracula on a mattress!”
 I don’t think they’re funny, I don’t laugh at them, and I don’t think they sell mattresses.
 This goes back to what I was saying about conceptual art vs. form.
 It must be easier for agencies to sell these stupid punchlines to clients because they’re easier to pitch than formal approaches.

 The Wing is more evil than Casper though, because it’s a wolf in sheep's clothing—using design to repackage careerism as feminism.